Visitors at Butchart Gardens, Victoria BC

 Winter at Butchart Gardens offers a quieter, more introspective visit where chirping birds and flowering blooms have given way to the crisp air.

 The beauty of the well-manicured shrubs, trees and flowers is still undeniable.
 You’ll find everything from delicate snowdrops to lush hellebore and more.
-The Blue Poppy restaurant is also transformed into a conservatory, lined with a host of flowering shrubs, trees and bulbs.
+The Blue Poppy restaurant is also transformed into a conservatory, lined with flowering shrubs, trees and bulbs.

 One of the most popular Winter events is the Santa’s Breakfast, which takes place on select weekends in December.
 During Santa’s Breakfast, guests can enjoy a delicious breakfast buffet while Santa Claus roams around the gardens.

-Soak in the sights and then head to the Coffee shop to warm up with a hot chocolate and gingerbread by the fire – it’s a local Christmas tradition.
+Soak in the sights and head to the Coffee Shop to warm up with a hot chocolate and gingerbread by the fire – it’s a local Christmas tradition.

 Butchart Gardens Hours